- Multicultural Scholars' Programme

 A £1,000 p.a.
 Warwick Foyer Bursary will be paid to Foyer residents, Care Leavers and students who have been in continuous full-time education and were in receipt of Income Support and Housing Benefit under the age of 19.

 This fund supports students undertaking unpaid work experience financially and to help you maximise your career prospects as a result.
-Awards are made at £20 per day for up to 10 days per year.
+Awards are made up to £30 per day for up to 10 days per year.

 The RTS offers two bursary schemes each year to undergraduates from lower income backgrounds intending to pursue a career in television.
 As well as offering a helping hand to those wanting to study television production, they are also keen to encourage undergraduates studying computing or engineering who might consider a career in the technical side of the television industry.